squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 We must note that access controls based on this header are extremely weak and simple to fake.
 Anyone may hand-enter a request with any IP address whatsoever.
 This is perhaps the reason why client IP addresses have been omitted from the HTTP/1.1 specification.

-Because of the weakness of this header, support for access controls based on X-Forwarded-For is not yet available in any officially released version of squid.
-However, unofficial patches are available from the [[http://devel.squid-cache.org/follow_xff/index.html|follow_xff]] Squid development project and may be integrated into later versions of Squid once a suitable trust model have been developed.'' ''
+Because of the weakness of this header, access controls based on X-Forwarded-For are not used by default.
+It's needs to be specifically enabled with '''follow_x_forwarded_for'''.

 == Can Squid anonymize HTTP requests? ==
 Yes it can, however the way of doing it has changed from earlier versions of squid.
-As of squid-2.2 a more customisable method has been introduced.
 Please follow the instructions for the version of squid that you are using.
 As a default, no anonymizing is done.

 If you choose to use the anonymizer you might wish to investigate the forwarded_for option to prevent the client address being disclosed.
 Failure to turn off the forwarded_for option will reduce the effectiveness of the anonymizer.
 Finally if you filter the User-Agent header using the fake_user_agent option can prevent some user problems as some sites require the User-Agent header.

-=== Squid 2.2 ===
-With the introduction of squid 2.2 the anonoymizer has become more customisable.
-It now allows specification of exactly which headers will be allowed to pass.
-This is further extended in Squid-2.5 to allow headers to be anonymized conditionally.
+NP: Squid must be built with the '''--enable-http-violations''' configure option before building.

+Current squid releases provide a mix of header control directives and capability;

+ Squid 2.6 - 2.7:: Allow erasure or replacement of specific headers through the '''http_header_access''' and '''header_replace''' options.

+ Squid 3.0:: Allows selective erasure and replacement of specific headers in either request or reply with the '''request_header_access''' and '''reply_header_access''' and '''header_replace''' settings.

+ Squid 3.1:: Adds to the 3.0 capability with truncation, replacement, or removal of X-Forwarded-For header.

-For details see the documentation of the http_header_access and header_replace directives in squid.conf.default.
+For details see the documentation in squid.conf.default or squid.conf.documented for your specific version of squid.

+http:/www.squid-cache.org/Versions/v2/HEAD/cfgman/
+http:/www.squid-cache.org/Versions/v3/HEAD/cfgman/

 References: [[http://www.iks-jena.de/mitarb/lutz/anon/web.en.html|Anonymous WWW]]

 == Can I make Squid go direct for some sites? ==
-Sure, just use the always_direct access list.
+Sure, just use the '''always_direct''' access list.

-For example, if you want Squid to connect directly to hotmail.com servers, you can use these lines in  your config file:'' ''
+For example, if you want Squid to connect directly to hotmail.com servers, you can use these lines in your config file:

 {{{
 acl hotmail dstdomain .hotmail.com